 FAW, Volkswagen Group’s local partner in China, has established a new entity called Audi FAW New Energy Company for manufacturing EVs in the country.
 The joint venture is presently constructing a new factory with over 150,000 units of annual manufacturing capacity in Changchun, the capital of Jilin province.
-Operations are expected to begin here by the end of 2024.
 The PPE-based Audi EVs will be made here.

-Audi is likely to launch the E6 in Europe after the Q6 e-tron in 2024.
+Audi is likely to launch the A6 Electric in Europe after the Q6 e-tron in 2024.
 There are no credible reports or official confirmation about the electric sedan’s arrival in North America.
-Given the dwindling sales of its gas version (A6) in the U.S., Audi may think the E6 is the solution to regain strength in the segment.
+Given the dwindling sales of its gas version (A6) in the U.S., Audi may think the A6 Electric is the solution to regain strength in the segment.